3 observations after severely undermanned Sixers fall to Thunder

 Edwards was more aggressive than usual offensively and produced right away, scoring nine points on 4-for-5 shooting in his first eight minutes.
 The Sixers got OKC’s lead down to nine points in the second quarter on an Eric Gordon three and eventually had a bit of defensive success.
 Of course, guarding OKC is a less challenging task when Gilgeous-Alexander’s on the bench.

+“After that first timeout, we came together,” Edwards said, “and were just like, ‘We’ve got to fight.
+We’ve really got nothing to lose.’
+We just went out there and played together, played hard.”

-Oubre was the Sixers’ primary defender on Gilgeous-Alexander and served as the team’s lead ball handler at times.
+Kelly Oubre Jr. was the Sixers’ primary defender on Gilgeous-Alexander and served as the team’s lead ball handler at times.
 He had a rough first half offensively, missing all seven of his field goals.

 On the Sixers’ last possession of the second quarter, Gilgeous-Alexander picked off an Edwards baseline out of bounds pass.
 He turned the Sixers’ 13th turnover into a dunk just before halftime, sending OKC to the locker room with a 58-43 advantage.